Applications for community grants now open

 Group Manager Democracy and Engagement Toni Durham said projects could be as small as buying a heat pump or as large as replacing carpet in a well-used community hall, and groups should start thinking now about projects that might qualify.

-Grant applications will be accepted throughout the month of February and community groups and project organisers are encouraged to check and see if they meet the criteria.
+Grant applications will be accepted all through February and community groups and project organisers are encouraged check if they meet the criteria.

 “Many of the grants Council gives are on a smaller scale, but they make a huge difference to the people seeking them, while the more substantial grants have the ability to help get major projects off the ground that benefit of the whole district,” she said.